How to flip or rotate a computer monitor display

 - Choose your desired settings, click Apply, and then OK.

-- Look on the far right side of the Windows Taskbar (with respect to how your screen is currently oriented) for any icon in the Systray related to your video card.
-For example, NVIDIA's utility should look similar to the icon shown here .
+- Look on the far right side of the Windows Taskbar for any icon in the systray related to your video card.
+For example, NVIDIA's utility should look similar to the icon () shown here.

 - When you locate the utility, right-click the icon and select open.
 NVIDIA users are looking for the NVIDIA Control Panel.

 - Try to locate any rotation settings.
 NVIDIA users should see Rotate display under the Display section on the left side of the window.

 - Choose an orientation and exit the program.

 - If you cannot locate any utilities or rotation settings, open your display properties by clicking Start, Settings, Control Panel, and double-clicking the display icon.
-Within display properties, check the settings tab for any additional settings or rotation settings that may be able to correct your issue.
+Within display properties, check the settings tab for any additional settings or rotation settings for correcting your issue.

 If you still cannot rotate the screen, delete the Display adapter in Device Manager and reboot the computer to reinstall the video card.

 Unable to navigate Windows